 Though Anjuna was originally seen as a hotspot for backpackers, midrange and domestic travellers have also been making their way to Anjuna in recent years.
 It’s easy to see why – this gorgeous beach and its surroundings have a lot to offer and is easily one of the beaches in Goa for foreigners!

-Who liked it?
-The Planet Edit
+Suggested by: The Planet Edit

 6. Morjim Beach